-Known for pioneering work regionally, nationally, and internationally, the Department of Lifelong Education, Administration, and Policy includes four program areas:
+Known for pioneering work regionally, nationally, and internationally, the Department of Lifelong Education, Administration, and Policy includes three program areas:

 Our faculty challenge and engage students in graduate programs focused on intellectual inquiry, research, and practice.
 Our programs prepare leaders who create and share knowledge and strategies to improve the quality of life of individuals and organizations.